BTW-Community/Mobs-Enhancement-Addon/README.md

 ### Creepers

 - Creepers' fuse time is decreased from 1.5 seconds to 1 second.
+- Creepers' explosions spawn at the center of them, instead of the bottom.
 - Creepers have a chance to instantly explode when interacted with shears.
-- Creepers instantly explode when damaged by explosions.
+- Creepers explode when damaged by explosions.

 ### Witches